PowerShell/platyPS/EndToEndTests/SMA.Help.md

 Determines how long the session stays open if the remote computer does not receive any communication from the local computer, including the heartbeat signal.
 When the interval expires, the session closes.
 The idle timeout value is of significant importance if you intend to disconnect and reconnect to a session.
 You can reconnect only if the session has not timed out.
 Enter a value in milliseconds.
 The minimum value is 60000 (1 minute).
 The maximum is the value of the MaxIdleTimeoutms property of the session configuration.
 The default value, -1, does not set an idle timeout.
 The session uses the idle timeout that is set in the session options, if any.
-If none is set (-1), the session uses the value of the IdleTimeoutMs property of the session configuration or the WSMan shell timeout value (WSMan:\<ComputerName>\Shell\IdleTimeout), whichever is shortest.
+If none is set (-1), the session uses the value of the IdleTimeoutMs property of the session configuration or the WSMan shell timeout value (WSMan:\\<ComputerName\>\Shell\IdleTimeout), whichever is shortest.
 If the idle timeout set in the session options exceeds the value of the MaxIdleTimeoutMs property of the session configuration, the command to create a session fails.
 The IdleTimeoutMs value of the default Microsoft.PowerShell session configuration is 7200000 milliseconds (2 hours).
-Its MaxIdleTimeoutMs value is 2147483647 milliseconds (>24 days).
-The default value of the WSMan shell idle timeout (WSMan:\<ComputerName>\Shell\IdleTimeout) is 7200000 milliseconds (2 hours).
+Its MaxIdleTimeoutMs value is 2147483647 milliseconds (\>24 days).
+The default value of the WSMan shell idle timeout (WSMan:\\<ComputerName\>\Shell\IdleTimeout) is 7200000 milliseconds (2 hours).
 The idle timeout value of a session can also be changed when disconnecting from a session or reconnecting to a session.
 For more information, see Disconnect-PSSession and Connect-PSSession.
 In Windows PowerShell 2.0, the default value of the IdleTimeout parameter is 240000 (4 minutes).

-#### MaximumReceivedDataSizePerCommand [Int32]
+#### MaximumReceivedDataSizePerCommand [Int32] = No limit

 ```powershell
 [Parameter(ParameterSetName = 'Set 1')]